 The general outline comprises of

-A thesis statement is a comprehensive statement that defines the purpose of the essay.
+A thesis statement is a detailed declaration that outlines the intention or objective of an essay.